 We all have ideas about what could be the next best product for our business portfolio, but too often, we hit a wall when we attempt to expand that idea into a valued commercial offering.
-Where ideation is fun, transformation of the idea into something of tangible value that we can sell becomes brutal.
-It doesn’t need to be.
+While ideation is fun, transforming an idea into something of tangible value we can sell can be brutal.
+But it doesn’t need to be.
 Just follow these simple steps:

 - Restate or expand the idea into a well-defined concept.

-- Spare the concept with potential buyers who may have value and let them critique, upgrade, modify and define a value for the modified concept.
+- Share the concept with potential buyers who may value the concept and let them critique, upgrade, modify, and define a value for the concept.

-- Conduct a market assessment to obtain an initial sense about the potential for the concept if converted into a usable product.
+- Conduct a market assessment to obtain an initial sense of the potential for the concept if it’s converted into a usable product.

 - Engage your technical staff to define an approach to transforming the concept into a viable product.

-- Beta test the product in those key markets defined above.
+- Beta test the product in your key markets (defined above).

 - Develop your new product market introduction.

-In this blog, we will attack Step 1: Restate your idea into a well-defined concept.
+In this blog post, we will tackle the first step—reinstating your idea into a well-defined concept.